 How to Get Started

-Allocating Deductions and Income
+Allocating Your Income

+Some states will require that you calculate your taxable earnings in that state as if you were a resident there, even if you didn't live there.
 You would then multiply this by your "nonresident percentage" to come up with your taxable income as a nonresident.
 Virginia is an example of a state that uses this method.

 Other states will have you multiply this "nonresident percentage" by your federal deductions.
-This amount will be your nonresident deduction amount which you will then subtract from the income you made in that state as a nonresident.
+This amount will be your nonresident deduction amount, which you would then subtract from the earnings you made in that state as a nonresident.
+Maryland uses this method.

-Allocating Tax Liability
+Allocating Your Tax Liability

-Some states, such as Delaware, allow you to offset your nonresident income by your federal itemized deductions after adjusting for non-deductible items such as state and local taxes.
+Some states, such as Delaware, allow you to offset your nonresident income by your federal itemized deductions after adjusting for nondeductible items such as state and local taxes.
 These returns then have you multiply your actual tax liability by your "nonresident percentage" to come up with your tax liability as a nonresident.

 If You Moved During the Year

-Filing the Return in Your Resident State
+Filing a Return in Your Resident State

-Credit for Taxes Paid to Another State
+Taxes Paid to Another State

 Filing a Return for Mistaken Withholdings

 This results in zero tax liability.
 You'll have a refund balance when you enter the amount mistakenly withheld from your paycheck for the nonresident state.